JesseVarGar/CMPS-3240-Hello-ARM/README.md

 x2             0xe	14
 ```

 Two things to note here.
-First, note the addresses.
+First, note the address `0x0000000000400080`.
 The previous instruction was at `0x000000000040007c` and the current instruction is at `0x0000000000400080`.
 Subtracting the two gives 4, which confirms that ARM instructions are 4-bytes long.
 Second, note that the addition of `x1` plus itself and assignment to `x2` is carried out.
 There you have it, hello CPU, we instructed it to add two numbers at the machine level.
 Exit `gdb` with `quit`:

 ```gdb
 (gdb) quit